Alberta Jobs for Citizenship and Immigration Officers

 Positions Available and Promotion Opportunities

-The United States Government employs citizens and immigration officers.
+The federal government hires citizens and immigration officers.
 In Canada, job openings are typically announced by the Public Service Commission of Canada.

 Competent immigration and citizenship officials may choose to move to a new city for better job prospects.
 Individual initiative, interest, competence, employment record, and knowledge of applicable laws and regulations are all taken into consideration when making promotions.